Salman-S5/Salman-S5/README.md

 ## Salman

-Focus in embedded systems and C programming.
+Focus in embedded systems, robotics, and C programming.
-Also building [Dante](https://github.com/Arusai-Dev/dante-app) - a learning app.